 The second phase of the grantmaking process will be led by a community-based Grantmaking Committee that brings together perspectives representing the full range of our stakeholders: grantees, board members and advisors, donors, and other voices from the broader community in Maine.
 Members of this Committee will be selected through an open nomination process from the pool of Readers, facilitated by the Maine Initiatives staff and Board.

 How will the Grantmaking Committee operate?
 All grantmaking committee members must first participate in this process as proposal readers.
-After the reading period the full grantmaking committee will convene over the course of three-days for a workshop retreat in October 2017 that combines opportunities for shared learning about issues of racial justice and racial equity as well as a participatory deliberative and decision-making process about our grants.
+After the reading period the full grantmaking committee will convene over the course of three-days for a workshop retreat in the fall of 2019 that combines opportunities for shared learning about issues of racial justice and racial equity as well as a participatory deliberative and decision-making process about our grants.